-220 | activity TPnumber result time | result-name
+220 | activity TPnumber result timestamp | result-name

 The TCM generates a result message for each test purpose executed.
-Parameters for this message are the TCC activity number, the test purpose number, the result code and the time execution completed.
+Parameters for this message are the TCC activity number, the test purpose number, the result code and the (date and) time execution completed.